-Spectradyne's technology enables the accurate
+Spectradyne's technology enables the accurate measurement of a wide range of absolute concentrations

 The resistive pulse sensing technology that is at the core of Spectradyne's nanoparticle analyzer technology counts individual particles while measuring their size and their velocity.
 This means that the instrument evaluates not just the distribution of nanoparticles in the analyte, but also yields absolute concentrations of these particles.
 This distinguishes our technology from dynamic light scattering (DLS), where no concentration information can be extracted.